fmbot-discord/docs/docs/commands/tracks.md

     `.track Kaytranada You're The One`

 !!! info ""
-    Want this command to also show the date you first listened to a track? <a href="/supporter/">Get .fmbot supporter here.</a>
+    Want this command to also show the date you discovered a track? <a href="/supporter/">Get .fmbot supporter here.</a>

 ---

 ### .trackplays (`.tp`)

-Shows you your plays for the track you're currently listening to or searching for.
+Shows you your playcount for the track you're currently listening to or searching for.

 Options: